Free learning resources from arts, cultural and heritage organisations.

 - Do you own any clothing that is made from recycled material?
 How else are you 'doing your bit' for the environment?

-- What about your school - does it have a recycling policy? (see Related Links below for some ideas on how schools can recycle)
+- What about your school - does it have a recycling policy? (see Supporting Links in 'Resources' for some ideas on how schools can recycle)

 KS3 Literacy/KS3 English:

-- Look at the 1968 Back to School magazine spread then read the full text in the PDF download.
+- Look at the 1968 Back to School magazine spread (see Resources) then read the full text in the PDF download.

 - Who do you think the advert is aimed at, and why?
 Think about the use of language - who is the writer trying to persuade and how do they achieve this?

-- Rewrite the section of text under the image but this time aim the language at schoolchildren instead of adults.
+- Choose a small section of the text and rewrite it, but this time aim the language at schoolchildren instead of adults.

 - What do you think are the good points and bad points of being a teenager?
-Use the Related Links below for ideas.
+Use the Supporting Links in 'Resources' for ideas.

 - How would you describe teenage fashion today?